bakman2/xpenology-install/README.md

 - Select the "synoboot.img" and write the image.

 ### Installation
-- Insert the USB stick into your future Xpenology host; make sure the USB stick is the first boot device (adjust in BIOS)
+- Insert the USB stick into your new Xpenology host; make sure the USB stick is the first boot device (adjust in BIOS)
-- After the BIOS loaded, Jun's loader will be shown for 1 second: enter `c`.
+- After the BIOS loaded, Jun's loader will only be shown for 1 second: quickly enter `c`.
 - GRUB commandline will be shown, enter:

-   >vid 0x<number from previous step>
+- `vid 0x<number from previous step>`
-   >pid 0x<number from previous step>
+- `pid 0x<number from previous step>`
-   >mac <mac address from previous step>
+- `mac <mac address from previous step>`
-   >sn <serial number from previous step>
+- `sn <serial number from previous step>`

 - Press `esc` to return to the boot menu

-- Choose the first option: `DS3615xs 6.02 Baremetal with Jun's Mod v1.01`
+- Choose the first option: `DS3615xs 6.02 Baremetal with Jun's Mod v1.01` and enter
+- Xpenology will start up
+- Return to your windows host and launch Synology Assistant
+- Wait for it to find your Xpenology host (max.
+1 minute)
+- Choose install (when it is a new host) or migrate to migrate a previous installation.
+- Next you will need to provide DSM 6.0.2 (DSM_DS3615xs_8451.pat)
+- Follow the instructions and enjoy!